Tariff Watch

 How it's priced

-A weighted average of list prices from the main suppliers (AAH and Alliance weighted more heavily than Teva and Accord).
-Historically reset monthly; since 2024 reforms it is moving onto a quarterly, sales-data-based footing.
+A weighted average of list prices from a basket of leading suppliers.
+Historically reset monthly; under reform since 2024 towards a quarterly, sales-data-based footing.

 Category C